cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

   - Suzy will not be able to feed prisoners gruel or corrupted fish.

 ### Color-coded doors example
-- Johnny's favorite color is yellow and you made a special room just for him.
+Timmy's favorite color is yellow and you made a special room just for him.
-  - Block off his room with the door from the Oakveil DLC.
+1. Block off his room with the door from the Oakveil DLC.
-  - Put a servant lock on his door.
+2. Put a servant lock on his door.
-  - Grant Johnny the `doors.dyedYellow` privilege.
+3. Grant Timmy the `doors.dyedYellow` privilege.
-  - Dye the door yellow.
+4. Dye the door yellow.
-  - Now, only you and Johnny will have access to this room!
+5. Now, only you and Timmy will have access to this room!

 #### How to dye doors
 - Can only be done with the Oakveil DLC door.